UniMath/agda-unimath/src/univalent-combinatorics/pi-finite-types.lagda.md

 has-finite-connected-components-Σ-is-path-connected :
   {l1 l2 : Level} {A : UU l1} {B : A → UU l2} →
-  is-path-connected A → is-π-finite one-ℕ A →
+  is-path-connected A → is-π-finite 1 A →
   ((x : A) → has-finite-connected-components (B x)) →
   has-finite-connected-components (Σ A B) has-finite-connected-components-Σ-is-path-connected {A = A} {B} C H K =